 KICK-OFF YOUR SHOES

 Removing your shows can be a controversial subject on an airplane.
 But if you can relieve your feet of your footwear you’ll feel much more comfortable.
-And, this will help you drift off.
+And, this will help you drift off – a great tip for how to sleep comfortably on a plane.

 We recommend wearing a pair of shoes that are easy to kick on and off.
 This way you don’t have to struggle with show laces every time you want to put them back on again.
 And to avoid upsetting the passengers next to you – make sure your feet and socks are clean.